PrashanPal/Leetcode-Solutions/1971-find-if-path-exists-in-graph/NOTES.md

 * https://leetcode.com/problems/find-if-path-exists-in-graph/discuss/1518758/Java-DFS-Easy-to-understand-Iterativeclass
+* **Pep-level1-graph**--Has path question.
+* **Approach use**:  src will ask to its neighbour and neighbour will ask to its neighbour and so on.
+* **Methods**--Stack for DFS
+*                      ---Queue for BFS
+*                      ---Recursive approach
+**NOTE** since graph is bi-directional-->you are also a neighbour of your neighbour---> which can create a infinite cycle , so to avoid it we used a boolean array as flag to mark already traversed vertices
+​
+​
 * Solution {
 public boolean validPath(int n, int[][] edges, int start, int end) {
 /************ Building graph  Start ***************/